Frequently Asked Questions

 How do I know my jewellery is authentic silver?

-Unless the piece is too small to allow, all of our sterling silver pieces are marked with a "925" stamp.
-This hallmark is a standard in the jewelry industry and guarantees the authenticity and quality of the silver.
+Unless the design is too small to allow stamping, all our sterling silver pieces are marked with a “925” hallmark.
+This industry-standard mark confirms the silver’s purity and authenticity.

 Is your jewellery hypoallergenic?

 Sterling silver is generally considered hypoallergenic.
-We do not use nickel in our alloy, which is a common cause of allergic reactions.
-However, everyone's body chemistry is different, so we can't guarantee there won't be a reaction.
+We do not use nickel, which is a common cause of skin irritation.
+However, individual sensitivities can vary, and we recommend discontinuing wear if irritation occurs.

-Learn more about other metals in silver here.
+Learn more about metals used in silver here.

 What is Anti Tarnish Coating?